chef/chef-oss-practices/community-membership.md

 ### Responsibilities and privileges

-The following apply to the part of codebase for which one would be a reviewer in an [CODEOWNERS] file (for repos using the bot).
+The following apply to the part of codebase for which one would be a reviewer in a [CODEOWNERS] file (for repos using the bot).

-- Tests are automatically run for PullRequests from members of the specified GitHub organization
+- Tests are automatically run for PullRequests from members of the specified GitHub organization (where the project is leveraging Chef's Expeditor framework)
 - Code reviewer status may be a precondition to accepting large code contributions
 - Responsible for project quality control via [code reviews]
-  - Focus on code quality and correctness, including testing and factoring
+  - Focus on code quality and correctness, including testing and
   - May also review for more holistic issues, but not a requirement
 - Expected to be responsive to review requests as per [community expectations]
 - Assigned PRs to review related to subproject of expertise
 - Assigned test bugs related to subproject of expertise
 - Granted "read access" to specified project repos
 - May get a badge on PR and issue comments

+**Note:** Reviewers have no expectation of transitioning to an Approver role.
+The expectations for approver are quite high comparatively.
+If a reviwer drops below a reasonable threshold of activity (definable, project to project) for 2 months they will be sent a warning, notifying them that they have 1 month to re-assert their activity level or they will rotated to the role of "member".

 ## Approver